2014 D.C. United season: September

-Before heading out on the road for a match against Vancouver Whitecaps, D.C.
+Before heading out on the road for a match against Vancouver Whitecaps FC, D.C.
 United added a Ghana international, Samuel Inkoom.
 Once again, DC started the month slowly, with a draw in Vancouver, followed four days later by a heartbreaking road loss to New York Red Bulls.
 United lost Chris Rolfe to a broken arm injury suffered in practice prior to the game against NYRB.
 Despite playing a man down for most of the match after Espindola was red-carded, United seemed destined to hold on for a draw until Lloyd Sam's stoppage-time goal won the night for the Red Bulls.
 The game marked the first MLS action of the season for Pontius, who came on as a second-half substitute.

 With Espindola forced to miss the next MLS match, Olsen started Espindola in the return match against Waterhouse FC in Jamaica in CONCACAF group play.
 Espindola had both D.C.
-United goals in a 2-1 win for the MLS team.
+United goals in a 2–1 win for the MLS team.

 Next, D.C.
-United traveled to Chicago to play the Chicago Fire, and the DC team rallied from a 2-0 deficit to get a point in a 3-3 draw.
-DC went ahead 3-2 on a pair of goals by Silva and a goal by Boswell before the team once again lost points on a late goal by the Fire.
+United traveled to Chicago to play the Chicago Fire, and the DC team rallied from a 2–0 deficit to get a point in a 3–3 draw.
+DC went ahead 3–2 on a pair of goals by Silva and a goal by Boswell before the team once again lost points on a late goal by the Fire.

 The team returned to RFK for another CONCACAF Champions League match, this time facing struggling Panamanian side Tauro FC.
 With goals by Johnson and Pontius, and an assist by Inkoom, D.C.
-United earned a 2-0 win over Tauro, and clinched the top spot in the group and a place in the quarterfinals.
+United earned a 2–0 win over Tauro, and clinched the top spot in the group and a place in the quarterfinals.

 When the team resumed MLS action four days after the Tauro match, DC fans turned out in big numbers, with the biggest home crowd in nearly two years.
 19,478 fans watched D.C.
 United defeat the Philadelphia Union on a header for a goal by Silva.
 The assist went to Korb, who was playing in his first MLS match since injuring his hamstring on August 9.